 Because the number of exchange places is limited, it is very important that you state 3 priorities, particularly if you have to do a mandatory semester abroad.
 Initially you should only prepare a letter of motivation and Learning Agreement for your first priority.

 Important: the deadlines are fixed.
-Online application and a scan of the signed application pdf must be submitted to the International Center by the deadline (paper copies are not accepted).
+Online application must be completed by the deadline.

 More information on the application process can be found here: Semester abroad - step by step.